 Breakfast of Champions?

 Sumo wrestlers are actually not allowed to eat breakfast, but after a large lunch are expected to nap.
 Their traditional lunch is called chankonabe, which is available to the public at various restaurants in Tokyo.
 This hearty simmering stew consists of fish, chicken, meatballs and vegetables all cooked at the table in a richly flavoured broth.
 It is basically all the nutrition one might need, and in very large quantity.

-Since Sumo wrestlers are ranked in six divisions, the year-end Fukuoka Grand Sumo Tournament is the last chance for a must-win performance, and therefore attracts serious attention and fanfare across Japan.
+Since Sumo wrestlers are ranked in six divisions, the year-end Fukuoka Grand Sumo Tournament in November is the last chance for a must-win performance, and therefore attracts serious attention and fanfare across Japan.
 Seating, divided into tatami mats around the ring and arena seats, are all prized and highly sought after.